taisiabarteneva/42-fdf/README.md

 #### 42 school project
 The goal of the project is to create a simple 3D map.
 The coordinates of a map are stored in a file passed as a parameter to the program.

 This is my first graphical project.
-I have learned how to do some simple actions, such as create a window, handle key events, draw simple objects.
+I have learned how to do some simple actions, such as
+- create a window
+- handle key events
+- draw simple objects

 ## How to build
 supported on macOS only